UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Reducing your home’s power consumption is the most effective way to lower both the supply and delivery portions of your monthly electric bill.

-Because the state mandates delivery fees, figuring out how to lower TDU charges requires a slight shift in strategy.
-You cannot negotiate the baseline rate with your assigned provider, meaning the only guaranteed way to reduce the delivery portion of your bill is to consume less power.
-Every kilowatt-hour you conserve drops both your supply cost and your delivery cost simultaneously.
+Because the state firmly mandates delivery fees, figuring out exactly how to lower TDU charges requires a slight shift in your household energy strategy.
+You cannot negotiate the baseline rate with your assigned provider, meaning lowering your overall kilowatt-hour consumption is the only mathematical way to reduce the variable portion of the fee.
+Every single kilowatt-hour you intelligently conserve drops both your retail supply cost and your utility delivery cost simultaneously.

-To shrink your monthly usage, try implementing a few simple, environmentally mindful choices around your home:
+To drastically shrink your monthly usage, try implementing a few simple, environmentally mindful choices around your home:

-• Install a smart thermostat to automatically adjust heating and cooling schedules while you sleep or leave for work.
+• Install a smart thermostat to seamlessly and automatically adjust heating and cooling schedules while you sleep or leave for work.

-• Swap out older incandescent bulbs for energy-efficient LED lighting, which uses a fraction of the electricity and lasts significantly longer.
+• Swap out older, heat-generating incandescent bulbs for highly energy-efficient LED lighting, which uses a fraction of the electricity and lasts significantly longer.

-• Upgrade to ENERGY STAR certified appliances when replacing old refrigerators, washing machines, or dishwashers.
+• Upgrade to verified ENERGY STAR certified appliances when replacing old refrigerators, washing machines, or dishwashers, as these units are rigorously tested to pull far less electricity from the grid.

-• Seal drafty windows and doors with fresh weatherstripping to prevent your HVAC system from working overtime.
+• Thoroughly seal drafty windows and doors with fresh weatherstripping and high-quality caulk to prevent your HVAC system from working overtime to replace lost air.

-Beyond basic conservation, the absolute best financial defense is to shop deregulated electricity rates and lock in a highly competitive supply plan.
-Dropping your supply rate by just a few cents per kilowatt-hour easily offsets the sting of high delivery fees.
-For a deeper dive into adjusting your daily habits, check out our comprehensive guide on strategic ways to reduce your electricity usage.
-When you’re ready to compare actual market prices, always use official, verified state marketplaces like the Texas Power to Choose website to find secure, legitimate supply contracts.
+Beyond basic household conservation, the absolute best financial defense you have is to actively shop deregulated electricity rates and securely lock in a highly competitive supply plan.
+Dropping your retail supply rate by just a few cents per kilowatt-hour easily offsets the frustrating sting of high delivery fees.
+For a much deeper dive into adjusting your daily habits, check out our comprehensive guide on strategic ways to reduce your electricity usage.
+When you are finally ready to compare actual market prices, always use official, state-verified marketplaces like the Texas Power to Choose website to find secure, legitimate supply contracts without hidden gimmicks.

 Taking Control of Your Monthly Electricity Costs